tanderson2201/glucose_tracker/README.md

 After updating and saving the `config.conf` file, run the application by executing `\glucose_tracker-main\glucose_tracker-main\glucose_tracker_5.exe`.
 This will launch the Glucose Tracker application.

+Recommend on Windows using [PowerToys Always On Top](https://learn.microsoft.com/en-us/windows/powertoys/always-on-top) this allows you to pin the application anywhere on the screen.

 ---

 ## Contributing